suryxnshsingh/Eventsy/README.md

 ### Frontend:

 React.js:Used for building the user interface with a component-based architecture, ensuring reusable and maintainable code.<br/>
-Axios: For making HTTP requests to the backend APIs.
+Axios: For making HTTP requests to the backend APIs.<br/>
 React Router: For managing client-side routing and navigation.

 ### Backend: